timm/ezr/roadmap.md

         (i.y if z in "!+-" else i.x).append(col)
         if z == "!": i.klass= col

-  def add(i,row: Row) -> Row: # summarize a row into the NUMs and SYms
+  def add(i,row: Row) -> Row:
-    [col.add(row[col.at]) for col in i.all if row[col.at] != "?"]
+    "summarize a row into the NUMs and SYMs" [col.add(row[col.at]) for col in i.all if row[col.at] != "?"] return row
-    return row
 ```